Franciscocoo/IfExtractor/README.md

         ...

-        virtualinvoke $r1.< ifClass: void ifMethodn() >();
+        virtualinvoke $r1.< ifClass: void ifMethodN() >();

         return;
     }

   }
 </pre>
-Finally, the apk is generated.When it's going to be executed, all the LogicalBomb are executed in priority to observe the behaviour.
+Finally, the apk is generated.
+When it's going to be executed, all the LogicalBomb are executed in priority to observe the behaviour.

 ## How to use it
-Here a example of code :
+Let's see the methods of the ifExtractor object.
 <pre>
-// Create the ifExtractor with the path of the android platforms, the path of the apk to analyse and the path of the output folder
-IfExtractor example = new IfExtractor(androidPath, apkPath, outputPath);
+// Constructor with the paths of Android Platforms, apk and output folder IfExtractor example = new IfExtractor(androidPath, apkPath, outputPath);
-/* Do your own treatement of the apk */
 // Add the IfStmt to the ifExtractor example.addLogicBomb(ifStmt);
 example.addLogicBombs(listOfIfStmt);